-where $\tau$ is a predefined threshold, and often, it is empirically set based on the ROC curve on a held-out validation set.
+where $\tau$ is a predefined threshold that is often empirically set based on the Receiver Operating Characteristic (ROC) curve on a held-out validation set.

-Recent works on face or kinship verification show that verification systems built even on popular DNNs may not work reliably, especially when the face images are partially occluded or are of low resolution.
+Recent works on face or kinship verification show that verification systems built even on popular DNNs may not work reliably, especially when the face images are partially occluded or of low resolution.
 Therefore, confidence estimation for face and kinship verification plays a key role in such a safety-critical task.
 However, most existing verification methods based on similarity measure fail to quantify the prediction confidence of face pairs, as the similarity score itself does not exactly reflect the prediction confidence.
-To address this issue, we propose a simple and flexible confidence measure to quantify the predictive confidence of any face and kinship verification models.
-Specifically, we estimate the predictive confidence based on the similarity $s$ and threshold $\tau$, and then calibrate the confidence in angular space so that the calibrated confidence relates directly to the probability of the prediction being correct.
+To address this issue, we propose a simple and flexible confidence measure to quantify the prediction confidence for any face and kinship verification models.
+Specifically, we estimate the prediction confidence based on the similarity $s$ and threshold $\tau$, and then calibrate the confidence in angular space so that the calibrated confidence is directly related to the probability of the prediction being correct.